Galileo Galilei: Controversy over heliocentrism

 Galileo defended heliocentrism based on his astronomical observations of 1609.
 In 1611, the same year Galileo's telescopic discoveries were acknowledged by Jesuit members of the Collegio Romano, a commission of cardinals began investigating Galileo, inquiring if he had been involved in the trial of Cesare Cremonini, who had taught alongside Galileo at the University of Padua and had been charged for heresy.
 These inquiries marked the first time Galileo's name was mentioned by the Roman Inquisition.

 In December 1613, the Grand Duchess Christina of Florence confronted one of Galileo's friends and followers, Benedetto Castelli, with biblical objections to the motion of the Earth.
 (Note: According to Maurice Finocchiaro, this was done in a friendly and gracious manner, out of curiosity.)
-Prompted by this incident, Galileo wrote a letter to Castelli in which he argued that heliocentrism was actually not contrary to biblical texts and that the Bible was an authority on faith and morals, not science.
+Prompted by this incident, Galileo wrote an eight page letter to Castelli in which he argued that heliocentrism was actually not contrary to biblical texts and that the Bible was an authority on faith and morals, not science.
 This letter was not published but circulated widely.
-Two years later, Galileo wrote a letter to Christina that expanded his arguments previously made in eight pages to forty pages.
+Two years later, Galileo wrote a letter to Christina that expanded his arguments to forty pages.